Generic Name: semaglutide (sem-a-GLOO-tide)

 Check with your doctor immediately if any of the following side effects occur:

-- Gaseous abdominal pain
+- Gaseous abdominal or stomach pain

 - recurrent fever